 KIMBERLY K. EDLUND, C.P.A., Director of Budget and Finance, is a summa cum laude graduate of Shepherd University with a B.S. degree in Accounting.
 She earned a Master of Business Administration degree from Frostburg State University.
 Ms. Edlund was hired by Washington County in 1995 as the Assistant Director of Budget and Finance and was promoted to Director in 2014.
 Prior to her employment with Washington County, she was a Senior Accountant with a regional public accounting firm.
-Ms. Edlund is a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, the Maryland Government Finance Officers Association and the Government Finance Officers Association.
+Ms. Edlund is a member of the American Institute of Certified Public Accountants, the Maryland Government Finance Officers Association and the Government Finance Officers Association.